ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Disables optimizations in partial merge join algorithm for [JOIN](../../sql-reference/statements/select/join.md) queries.

-By default, this setting enables improvements that could possibly lead to wrong results.
+By default, this setting enables improvements that could lead to wrong results.
 If you see suspicious results in your queries, disable optimizations by this setting.
-Optimizations can be different in different versions of ClickHouse server.
+Optimizations can be different in different versions of the ClickHouse server.

 Possible values: